icerpc/slicec/README.md

 ```

 # Examples
-There are 3 example files, one with no errors that generated code:
+There are 3 example files, one with no errors that generates code:
 ```
 target/release/slicec-cs example/testing.ice
 ```